varnishcache/homepage/R1/source/index.rst

 2018-08-29 - Maintenance release: Varnish Cache 6.0.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Today we made :ref:`rel6.0.1` available on the download page and the official package repositories.

 This maintenance release is recommended for all users of 6.0.0,
 and contains many bug fixes.
 More information is available in the
 `Change log <https://github.com/varnishcache/varnish-cache/blob/6.0/doc/changes.rst>`_